 On November 8, 2016, we acquired a funeral home business in Brookfield, Wisconsin for approximately \$6.8 million.
 The purchase price consisted of \$3.5 million paid in cash at closing and \$4.5 million of deferred purchase price payments.
 The net present value of such future deferred purchase price payments for the funeral home business was \$3.3 million, which was recorded in Long-term debt on our Consolidated Balance Sheets at acquisition.
-The deferred purchase price payments of \$447,000 which commenced on the closing date and then each anniversary of the closing date for the next 10 years.
+The deferred purchase price payments are being paid in equal annual installments of \$447,000 which commenced on the closing date and then each anniversary of the closing date for the next 10 years.